steineggerlab/foldmason/README.md

 ## Examples
 ### Basic MSA workflow
-The easiest way to use Foldmason is to use the `easy-msa` workflow like so:
+The easiest way to use FoldMason is to use the `easy-msa` workflow like so:

 ```
 foldmason easy-msa <PDB/mmCIF files> result tmpFolder